-No definitive evidence that antibiotics prevent glomerulonephritis.
+There is no definitive evidence that antibiotics prevent glomerulonephritis.

-Is it now rare, and the incidence is <1 in 100,000.
+It is now rare, and the incidence is <1 in 100,000.

-Of those who do get it, only one third get carditis and of these, only a small minority get valve dysfunction.
+Of those who do get it, only one-third get carditis and of these, only a small minority get valve dysfunction.

-So when do I treat?
+So who should I treat?

 This has to be balanced against the risk of allergy (severe penicillin allergy seen in 10-40 per 100,000), rashes and antibiotic resistance.

-In many countries treatment is not recommended.
-Australia does have high risk communities though.
+In many countries, treatment is not recommended.

-- Patients aged 2-25 with sore throat in communities with a high incidence of acute rheumatic fever (some Indigenous communities in northern Australia and also some lower socio-economic communities)
+Patients aged 2-25 with sore throat in communities with a high incidence of acute rheumatic fever (some Indigenous communities in northern Australia and also some lower socio-economic communities)

-- Patients with scarlet fever
+Patients with scarlet fever

 If treatment is given: